 Irreversible primary pulmonary hypertension with severe heart failure*

-Pulmonary fibrosis with uncontrollable pulmonary hypertension or severe heart failure*
+Connective tissue disease or other causes of severe pulmonary fibrosis with uncontrollable pulmonary hypertension or severe heart failure*

 Severe coronary artery disease or cardiomyopathy with irreversible pulmonary hypertension

 * Severe (New York Heart Association (NYHA) classification III or IV (see Appendix)) heart failure where right ventricular function would not be restored with lung transplant alone.
+Note: Heart-lung transplantation is considered not medically necessary where lung transplantation alone will restore right ventricular function; every attempt should be made to preserve the heart.

 Note: Heart-lung transplantation may be considered medically necessary for other congenital cardiopulmonary anomalies upon individual case review.